jacq-system/jacq-docker/README.md

 The application server is configured using files from the source directory.
 Admin interface credentials are set from `.env`.

+Service URLs are configured by setting the `JAVA_OPTS` variable from `standalone.conf`.
+The database URL is configured from `standalone.xml` using the Docker hostname `db` instead of the database container's IP.

 ### Name Parser

 A scientific name parser is used to parse name strings into their components.